jimicurlyhead/crime/README.md

 identifier : The name of the .h5 file containing the input data -- pump-probe trace, spectra and fluence values.

 species : Abbreviation of the atomic/molecular target that was strong-field-ionized in the underlying pump-probe measurement.
-It is used to assign the (vertical) ionisation energy (add further values to d_IE0_eV if needed).
+It is used to assign the (vertical) ionisation energy in the tunnelling model (add further values to d_IE0_eV if needed).

 frac : Fraction of the total fluence that should be kept when setting up the frequency grid.
 A value close to 1 (like 0.998) enables an efficient use of parameter space and at the same time ensures that the majority of the input spectrum will be covered by the reconstruction grid.
 You can play a bit with the *_results.py files (check_input=True) to see how the input spectrum is mapped onto the frequency grid for the reconstruction.